thauffe/BDNN/Simulations/BDNNsim/README.md

 # BDNN simulator

 This is a snapshot of the [BDNNsim](https://github.com/thauffe/BDNNsim) library for python v3.
 It simulates lineage diversification under a birth-death process, the evolution of categorical and continuous traits, and a synthetic fossil record of occurrence data.
+It requires the python libraries numpy, scipy, pandas, and dendropy.

 Basic usage to simulate constant diversification without lineage-specific rates in python is: